 Booking for Secondary School, Special Schools and other Educational Groups

-To book a visit, complete and return the Martineau Gardens Secondary booking form.
-We’ll contact you to discuss and arrange the details of the visit.
+To book a visit, complete and return the 3a.
+Secondary booking form We’ll contact you to discuss and arrange the details of the visit.

 Young people from Secondary Schools in Birmingham also have the opportunity to spend two weeks on work experience learning about horticulture, alongside a diverse range of volunteers.